 Rupin Pass to Ronti Gad and Exit at Sangla

-Our long and arduous journey finally seemed to be paying off with the pass insight.
+Our long and arduous journey finally seemed to be paying off with the past insight.
 Little did we know that the 70° inclined slope had more in store than snow for us.
 The technical team dug up tiny pits on the hardened snow with their ice-axe carving path as the rest of the trekkers followed suit.

 Once at the top of the pass, the razor-sharp Kinnaur Kailash range was visible insight.
 We spent some time, taking a couple of group photographs and headed to one of the most thrilling sections of the trek, the snow sliding.
-Within 3 levels of sliding, we made a swift drop of a few hundreds of feet in altitude.
+Within 3 levels of sliding, we made a swift drop of a few hundred feet in altitude.

-To many, the sight of the Sangla township paved in a way for relief and freedom, yet I was met with an undefined form of grief.
+To many, the sight of the Sangla township paved a way for relief and freedom, yet I was met with an undefined form of grief.
 One which yearned to get back to the hills and have another round at it, maybe this time from Sangla to Dhaula.